gnosis/dex-research/dFusion/dFusionSpec.md

-These two parts of the solution: VV and P must be provided as data payload to the anchor contract and then the anchor contract will sha-hash them together into `hashBatchInfo`.
+These two parts of the solution: VV and P are provided as data payload to the anchor contract which will sha-hash them together into `hashBatchInfo`.

 Now, everyone can check whether the provided solution is actually a valid one.
 If it is not valid, then anyone can challenge the solution submitter.
 If this happens, the solution submitter needs to prove that his solution is correct by providing the following snark:
 ```